The Maple leaf quilt is a classic, traditional quilt pattern. See how to make it more modern. Get free step-by-step instructions for faster quilting!

 What makes it modern?
 The use of a single color for the entire leaf and no cornerstones or obvious borders.

-Use a half square triangle ruler to make the half square triangles.
+Use strips and a HST ruler to make the half square triangles.

 It's faster and easier than making half square triangles from squares.
 And, it uses a little less fabric.
 Now, what more could you ask for?
 Have fun!

 These yardage requirements are based on 40 inches usable width of fabric, rounded up to the nearest 1/4 yard:

 *Assumes that you will piece long sashing and border strips.